Save 15% with code SAVE15

 Speculative Loading

-Prefetch or prerender pages before the user clicks using the Speculation Rules API.
+Prefetch or prerender pages before the user clicks using the browser Speculation Rules API.

-PrerenderFully renders the page in a hidden tab (HTML, CSS, JS, images)HigherNear-instant navigation
+What it doesDownloads the HTML document onlyFully renders the page in a hidden tab

 Eagerness levels